 Despite living in Perth my whole life, I had never visited the lush Araluen Botanic Park for their iconic tulip festival in the Perth Hills.
 This annual tulip extravaganza is one of a kind in Perth, with the kaleidoscope of coloured velvety petals drawing crowds across the city.

 In 2023, I finally timed my visit to be able to experience it for myself – and it didn’t disappoint!
 However, there are definitely a few things to be aware of before you visit to make the most of your experience.
-Read on for my guide with all you need to know about visiting the Araluen Tulip Festival.

 About the Festival